cockpit-project/cockpit/HACKING.md

 for this to work, as your local build tree does not otherwise have the expected SELinux type.

+Some cockpit binaries rely on specific paths in /usr/share or libexecdir to be set correctly, by default they are set to `/usr/local`.

+On RPM based systems this can be set using an autogen.sh argument, and afterwards you need to rebuild:

+    $ ./autogen.sh rpm

 ## Installation from upstream sources

     $ make